What PIMCO Has Done In Terms Of Leverage For Its Taxable Funds

 What's The Takeaway Here?

 The main issue is income.
-Is it impaired and will the funds be forced to reduce the payout?
+Is it impaired, and will the funds be forced to reduce the payout?
 We think that is unlikely for a few reasons that we will discuss.

 First, the drop in total assets meaning the actual reduction in bond holdings is likely far lower than the 22.5% reduction indicated.

 We have UNII/coverage data for the funds through March and will have April data in about a week.
 Earnings coverage for March for PCI was about the same it was the month before.
-But remember, these are three-month coverage ratios.
-We do some algebra and find the one month number.
+But, remember, these are three-month coverage ratios.
+We do some algebra and find the one-month number.

 = 3-month coverage ratio: 86